 Custom Automation for Offboarding

 Custom Automation comes into play here for anything you’ve done outside of the default offboarding script.
-A solid example is something ProVal has written to talk with CW Control and during the uninstall phase, not only uninstall CW Control from the endpoint, but end the session in CW Control to keep your environment clean.
+A solid example is something ProVal has written to talk with ConnectWise Control and during the uninstall phase, not only uninstall ConnectWise Control from the endpoint, but end the session in ConnectWise Control to keep your environment clean.
 You can duplicate the default offboarding script and make your adjustments to the logic as needed, even to include uninstallation of your MSP stack.
 However, some AV’s and Anti-Malware software don’t easily have an uninstallation method outside of that provider’s toolset.
 When you’re customizing your offboarding script, I strongly recommend including fail-safes in your logic to make tickets or alert when things don’t work properly.
 If you expect the script to complete but it is failing on a line above the final uninstall, the agent will never be able to uninstall through this script until fixed.

 Documenting Your Process